 - Continuing Education: Must provide documentation of 16 hours of continuing education every two years in one or more of the following domains: Advocacy, Mentoring/Education, Recovery/Wellness Support and/or Ethical Responsibility to renew your registered status.

-To become a Registered Peer Recovery Coach in Maine, please click here to download the application to complete.
+To become a Registered Peer Recovery Coach in Maine, please download the application here.
 The application and certificates of completion for CCAR curricula may be submitted by email to Sandy Mekonis, Administrative Assistant at email@example.com.